 The distinction between retailers and manufacturers is becoming increasingly blurred.
-In the UK Phonak (Sonova) own the hearing aid retailer Boots Hearing Care (really called David Ormerod Hearing Centres who are an in store franchise).
+In the UK Phonak (Sonova) owns the hearing aid retailer Boots Hearing Care (really called David Ormerod Hearing Centres which are an in-store franchise).
 Oticon (William Demant) own the retailer Hidden Hearing.
 Widex owns the retailers Regional Hearing Services and Bloom Hearing.
 It is clear that the manufacturers are trying to secure their own route to market and we can expect further future alliances.

 This may sound like a tame and understandable strategy but one has to call into question the impartiality and independence of a retailer who is owned by a manufacturer.
 It goes without saying that these retailers are highly likely to recommend hearing aids originating from their owners.

 Your Hearing only recommends companies that are totally impartial and independent.
 That way, the consumer is provided with the full choice of all hearing aids available without prejudice or bias.

 Call us free on 0800 567 7721 to speak to one of our audiologists who will be happy to help you with any hearing healthcare enquiries.
 Or fill out the quick form below and we will be in touch as soon as possible.